ShinyHobo/shinyhobo.github.io/_posts/2022-02-17-Progress-Tracker-Delta.md

 There are currently 162 scheduled deliverables.

-The top fifteen highest, currently scheduled tasks are (in man-days):
+The top fifteen highest, currently scheduled tasks are (in estimated man-days):
 * 8740 - Pyro Space Stations
 * 7423 - Theaters of War - Miscellaneous Support
 * 7235 - Miscellaneous Support